sgmurphy/wordpress-plugins/wp-ultimate-csv-importer/Readme.txt

 3. Else you can embed a Word document using a plugin.

 = How to export WP Users? =

-Make sure the export addon is installed and activated in WordPress.
+ake sure the export addon is installed and activated in WordPress.
 Then, navigate to the plugin export tab to export WP Users.
+You can also import user if you've installed the user import addon.